G. K.'s Weekly: Hilaire Belloc's views in detail

-'But,' said I, 'seven families of Jews-' 'There are not seven families,' he interrupted; 'there are seven Jews all told.
+'But,' said I, 'seven families of Jews—' 'There are not seven families,' he interrupted; 'there are seven Jews all told.
 There are but two families, and I am reckoning in the children.
 The servants are Christians.'
 'Why,' said I, 'that is only just and proper, that the Jewish families from beyond the frontier should have local Christian people to wait on them and do their bidding.
 But what I was going to say was that so very few Jews seem to me an insufficient fuel to fire the anti-Semites.
 How does their opinion flourish?"

 'In this way,' he answered.
 'The Jews, you see, ridicule our young men for holding such superstitions as the Catholic.'...
 I then rose from my meal, saluted him, and went musing up the valley road, pondering upon what it could be that the Jews sacrificed in this remote borough, but I could not for the life of me imagine what it was, though I have had a great many Jews among my friends."

 Belloc's later book The Jews, which came out in February 1922, sets out his specific views in detail with his own words.
 The work has variously been interpreted over the years, with some critics finding it deeply flawed though with good intentions, tinged with antisemitism, while others viewing it as rather fair for its day.
-Belloc identified a cycle of persecution faced by Jewish families in the various places in which they lived, a kind of self-fulfilling prophecy caused by evolving social views, and he coined the phrase "the tragic cycle of anti-Semitism".
+Belloc identified a cycle of persecution faced by Jewish families in the various places in which they lived, a kind of self-fulfilling prophecy caused by evolving social views, and he coined the phrase "the tragic cycle of antisemitism".
 The Jews has been construed both as supporting the case that Belloc had no real prejudices against Jews and as a purported statement by Belloc of the historical view that Jewish integration 'inevitably' causes friction, being insensitive at best.